The New Wave of Yoga

 9:00 am - 5:00 pm

-The New Wave of Yoga is about developing a more lateral view of yoga by incorporating different modalities of physical and mindful practices that have yet to be joined with traditional yoga.
+The New Wave of Yoga is about developing a more lateral view of yoga by incorporating different modalities of physical and mindful practices with traditional yoga.

 Michael and Kathryn sparked a friendship over their mutual desire to expand their understanding of the body, mind, and practice of yoga.
 From this friendship, the New Wave of Yoga emerged: